 Once that has happened, there is hope that the budget constraint in the residual state-owned firms will harden.
-Even then it will not happen automatically, like some side-effect of private-sector domination.
-However, the opposite cannot be ruled out either.
-It may be, in a democratic political environment, that the government cannot conduct bail-outs behind the scenes at the taxpayers' expense, so that the budget constraint becomes more or less hard for the state sector as well (now responsible for only a minority of production).
+Even then it will not happen automatically, like some side-effect of private-sector domination.15 However, the opposite cannot be ruled out either.
+It may be, in a democratic political environment, that the government cannot conduct bail-outs behind the scenes at the tax-payers' expense, so that the budget constraint becomes more or less hard for the state sector as well (now responsible for only a minority of production).16 Furthermore, once private ownership has become dominant in the economy as a whole, the residual state sector is under a persistent threat of further privatization.
+That also tightens financial discipline and strengthens the profit motivation in state-owned firms.

 Considering what has just been said, a dominant role for the private sector is a necessary condition for an HBC.
 A succession of empirical studies has shown that broadening the private sector and privatizing state-owned firms brought a hardening of the budget constraint in the economy as a whole.
-(See, for instance, Pohl, Anderson, Claessens and Djankov, 1997, and Claessens and Peters, 1997.)
+(See, for instance, Pohl et al., 1997; Claessens and Peters, 1997.)

 Dominance by the private sector is a necessary condition for hardening the HBC regime, but not a sufficient one.
 That is one of the main lessons to be learnt from the post-socialist transition.
-Table 9, which Murrell and his associates compiled from their experiences of Mongolia, shows how state-owned enterprises have stronger expectations of being rescued, although the idea is not foreign to private firms either.
+Table 8, which Murrell and his associates compiled from their experiences of Mongolia, shows how state-owned enterprises have stronger expectations of being rescued, although the idea is not foreign to private firms either.